Frequently Asked Questions

 How long does installation take?

-Registering for a new account takes just a couple of minutes.
-Setting up the Tueo Health sensor typically takes about 20 minutes.
-Setting up the Beddit sensor takes 5-10 minutes.
+Setting up the Tueo Health sensor takes about 15-20 minutes.
+Make sure you have your WiFi password and person whose asthma will be monitored available during setup.
 Challenges with sensor calibration can add extra time to this.
 See other questions and answers on this page which address these challenges.

 What is the best location of the Tueo Health sensor?

-Tueo Health recommends positioning the sensor in line with where the individual sleeps (usually in the middle of the mattress), at the foot of the bed, at 6-10” from the bottom edge of the mattress so that the strap is unlikely to slide off.
-It can be farther from the edge of the mattress and closer to the person; for a small child in a large bed it could be much farther up.
-Ideally the sensor will be as close to the person as possible (so the sensor can get a good signal) without being so close that they might frequently hit it with their feet while sleeping.
-This is to prevent it being uncomfortable and so that it’s unlikely to get knocked out of position.
-It will not harm the sensor if it gets bumped while sleeping.
+Tueo Health recommends positioning the sensor in line with where the individual sleeps (usually in the middle of the mattress), near their feet.
+If they are tall, try to keep it 6-10” from the bottom edge of the mattress so that the strap is unlikely to slide off.
+Ideally the sensor will be close to the person (so the sensor can get a good signal) without being so close that they might frequently hit it with their feet while sleeping.
+We don't want it to be annoying or get knocked out of position.
+Bumping the sensor will not harm it.

 How do I know if I attached the backplate of the sensor properly?

 Carefully note the three ridges on the backplate and their matching indentations on the sensor.
 When the backplate is properly installed (1) there is no gap between the backplate and the sensor and (2) the silver magnet on the backplate is visible.